 The butcher understood immediately that Saint Nicholas knew about his awful crime and ran away.

-Saint Nicholas then approached the brine tub, placed his hands on it and restored to life the three kids.
+Saint Nicholas then approached the brine tub, placed his hands on it and restored the three kids to life.
 And they came sound and safe from the brine tub!
 Saint Nicholas had accomplished a miracle!.

 The good news widespread quickly and since that day, Saint Nicholas was more venerated than ever before.